Summary of Positive Cases

 • Summary of Positive COVID-19 Cases – Fall 2020

 University Operating Status

 Please visit Georgetown’s Public Health and University Operations page for the latest information about the University’s operating status.

 Georgetown University requires students, faculty, staff and visitors to have received a primary series and, when eligible, an additional dose (first booster) of a COVID-19 vaccine, or to have an approved medical or religious exemption.
 The University’s COVID-19 vaccination requirement will continue to be updated as public health conditions evolve.
 More information is available on the COVID-19 Vaccines website.

 *The vaccination rates include Georgetown University community members who have submitted their vaccination documentation.

 Please visit Georgetown’s COVID-19 Testing Protocol page for more information about the University’s testing requirements for students, faculty and staff.

 Outreach and Contact Tracing

-The symptoms of COVID-19 can include a fever (temperature above 100.4), cough and difficulty breathing – similar to what you may feel with influenza or a bad cold.
-In addition, the following symptoms may be indicators of COVID-19: chills, muscle pain, headache, diarrhea, sore throat and/or new loss of taste or smell.
+The symptoms of COVID-19 can include a fever (temperature above 100.4), cough, difficulty breathing, chills, muscle pain, headache, diarrhea, sore throat and/or new loss of taste or smell.
 The incubation period (how soon the symptoms appear from the time of first exposure) for these types of viruses is typically 2-14 days.
-It is important to remember, though, that many people with COVID-19 do not have significant symptoms, so follow all public health instructions you receive, even if you are feeling well.
+It is important to remember, though, that many people with COVID-19 do not have any symptoms, so follow all public health instructions you receive, even if you are feeling well.

-For medical advice, students should call Student Health Center (202-687-2200) or their personal doctor.
+For medical advice, students should call the Student Health Center (202-687-2200) or their personal doctor.
 Other students, staff or faculty should call their personal doctor.
-Any person exhibiting symptoms should call a medical professional prior to going to a health care facility.